 Culture

-In previous companies, I tried to set culture through a democratic process where we discussed what we value as a team.
+In previous companies, we tried to set culture through a democratic process where we discussed what we value as a team.
 The spirit of that still resonates with me, but in hindsight it was a mistake.

 1. Mission First.
 Everything we do must be in service of the mission.
 Not of our egos, corporate politics, etc. The mission is to make Flight a reality.